Board of Directors

 Board Member

-Cheryl Twete is the Community Development Director for the City of Beaverton.
-She has served in this capacity for the past seven years.
-Her department delivers a broad range of functions, including all development review services, urban renewal, planning, economic development, affordable housing, code compliance and transportation planning.
-Cheryl’s professional career has focused on public sector development, including 23 years at the Portland Development Commission, now known as Prosper Portland, and six years working at Metro and MERC.
+Cheryl Twete is the former Community Development Director for the City of Beaverton.
+She served in this capacity for the past seven years.
+Her department delivered a broad range of functions, including all development review services, urban renewal, planning, economic development, affordable housing, code compliance and transportation planning.
+Cheryl’s professional career focused on public sector development, including 23 years at the Portland Development Commission, now known as Prosper Portland, and six years working at Metro and MERC.
 She understands the importance of creating strong working relationships with private sector partners and providing high-quality and timely customer service.

 Cheryl received her master’s degree in Urban Planning from the University of Oregon and an undergraduate degree in planning from Minnesota State University.
 She is active in Urban Land Institute NW, serves on the Beaverton School District Bond Accountability Committee and is a board member of REAP USA, Inc.